A war of traditional art vs digital art has been long waging since digital art has come into existence?

 - Performing Art (theatre, music)

-(See how diverse this subject is?
-For simplicity’s sake, we will explore handmade painting as the traditional art in this blog)
+For simplicity’s sake, this blog will explore handmade painting as a traditional art form.

 Although old, this type of art has its own set of benefits and disadvantages.
 Let’s take a look at the pros and cons of traditional art: